 If there’s enough funds that it’s possible to reach or go above the allowance then it’s best to leave money in the pension and avoid IHT.

 But there’s another angle:

-The inherited pension can remain invested and the heir can pass it on to their heirs, and it’s still not subject to IHT.
+The inherited pension can remain invested and the heir can pass it on to their heirs, though at that time it’s tested again vs above or below age 75 so payments from it might switch to taxable or switch to untaxable.
 This is the “wealth cascading down the generations” that some politicians mention.
 If (!) tax rules don’t change, leaving a pension to heirs looks attractive.
 I also feel a blog post about social mobility coming on.